DerGuteWolf/ABAP_TRANSLATION_HUB/README.md

   - Basic Authentication with a S-User with Sufficient Priviledges in the Translation Hub Tenant
   - SSL set to Active
   - Use a Cert List which Contains an Appropriate Root CA for SAP BTP (formally known as SCP)
+  - You might want to restrict the Usage of this Destination with the Help of an "Authorization for Destination" Entry, since it Contains Credentials
 - Project ID: The <translation project ID> of a File Translation Project for abap xliff style properties files

 ## Usage